About STFM and Family Medicine Education

 September 1972

-Office centralization became a priority, and the STFM offices moved to Kansas City.
+Office centralization became a priority, and the STFM offices moved to the Kansas City area.
 Tom Johnson, Director of the AAFP Division of Education, agreed to serve as Administrative Officer for the Society.

 June 1973